will63772/sns/README.md

 ## License

-Tradegozilla is released under the MIT license.
+SMSatron is released under the MIT license.

-Copyright (c) 2015 Glenn Gillen
+Copyright (c) 2015 Glu IO Pty.
+Ltd, Glenn Gillen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal